rclone/rclone/docs/content/docs.md

 re-upload in this case.

 Server side copies are used with `sync` and `copy` and will be identified in the log when using the `-v` flag.
-The may also be used with `move` if the remote doesn't support server side move.
+The `move` command may also use them if remote doesn't support server side move directly.
+This is done by issuing a server side copy then a delete which is much quicker than a download and re-upload.

 Server side copies will only be attempted if the remote names are the same.